embedglobal/org-templates/PULL_REQUEST_TEMPLATE.md

 ---

 **How to test it?**
-_Provide clear, step-by-step testing or QA instructions._
+_Provide clear, step-by-step testing or QA instructions._ {Remove before submitting PR}

 1. Checkout this branch
 2. Go to `/checkout`